 Created by Choice Training & ConsultancyExplore the course

 Office Ergonomics is an online course by eSafety that highlights ergonomic risk factors and various solutions that can help prevent long-term injuries and chronic illnesses.
 Compliant with OSHA 29 CFR 1910.1200, this 16-part course covers specific topics such as musculoskeletal disorders and injuries, risk identification process, injury prevention, and physical work performance.
 It also emphasizes different ergonomic solutions including neutral postures, chair adjustment, keyboard placement, and proper lighting set up.
 If you’re interested in trying out the course, do note that you’ll need to get a price quote from eSafety.
 And if you want to get training certification, you’ll also need to complete additional in-person training and a final assessment.

 Created by eSafetyExplore the course

 The Ergonomics for Office Workers course by 360training provides companies with a general overview of office ergonomics principles and techniques.
-Some of the topics covered in this1-hour online course include posture correction methods and ways to set up a workstation for optimal use and comfort.
-Your workers can also expect to learn more about the different injuries and health issues that they may face while working for long hours in an office, some of which include eye strain, back pain, back pain, carpal tunnel syndrome, and other musculoskeletal and cumulative trauma disorders.
+Some of the topics covered in this 1-hour online course include bent posture correction methods and ways to set up a workstation for optimal use and comfort.
+Your workers can also expect to learn more about the different work related injuries and health issues that they may face while working for long hours in an office, some of which include eye strain, low-back pain, carpal tunnel syndrome, and other musculoskeletal and cumulative trauma disorders.
 With 360training’s e learning platform, your workers can look forward to perks like saving progress as they go and having round-the-clock access to customer support, but do take note that the course will cost you $20 USD per learner.